johnmartinsson/active-learning-for-audio-data/README.md

       python prepare_audio_data.py birdnet_analyzer/example/ <directory>/active-learning-for-audio-data/backend/data/example

-where you set the directory to that where you cloned the repository.
+where you set the <directory> to that where you cloned the 'active-learning-for-audio-data' repository.
 This will pre-process the data by

 - splitting audio into 30 second segments (audio),
 - pre-compute Mel spectrograms for each segment (spectrogram), and